 - Any licenses required

-- A good looking website and any softwares/tools you may need
+- A good-looking website and any software/tools you may need

 - Customers, suppliers, and other people to enable your business operation

 How do you register as a sole proprietorship?

 1. Pick a name for your business

 The name you choose should be descriptive and distinctive to your business.
 You can, however, name your company after yourself, your dog, or your dog’s favourite toy—just remember that certain words that make your business sound like a corporation or government entity are prohibited, ie. Corp., Inc., or Ltd. You will need to go through a business registration procedure.

 2. Make sure your business name isn’t already taken

 Avoid choosing a name that is trademarked or used by a corporation for both legal and business reasons.
 Keep in mind that sole proprietorship does not protect others from using your name and vice versa, but even if a name gets approved by the government, a business could still take legal action against you.
 To ensure that your name isn’t similar to any trademarked or incorporated businesses, you may want to obtain a NUANS report.
 The NUANS database allows you to search your proposed business name and pulls up similar names that are already taken.
 Learn more about NUANS name search.

 3. Register your business